alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## saturday, 02 august 2025 | 23:14
+## saturday, 02 august 2025 | 23:15
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-08-02, 23:00)
+Weather in Moscow (2025-08-02, 23:15)

-🌡️ Temp: A pleasant 20.5°C (feels just like that!) <br>
+🌡️ Temp: 20.5°C <br>
-🌙 Condition: Clear night <br>
+✨ Condition: Clear skies ☀️ <br>
-💨 Wind: A very gentle NW breeze at 1.8 m/s, with light gusts up to 3.8 m/s <br>
+💨 Wind: A very light WNW breeze at 1.8 m/s, with gentle gusts up to 4 m/s <br>
-💧 Humidity: 68% <br>
+💧 Humidity: 69% <br>
-📉 Pressure: Stable at 1016 mb (sea level), 1002 mb (surface) <br>
+📉 Pressure: 1016 mb (sea level), 1002 mb (surface) <br>
-☁️ Cloud cover: The sky is nearly clear, with only 4% cloud cover (base at 1.5 km) <br>
+☁️ Cloud cover: Only 4% (base at 1.5 km) <br>
-👁️ Visibility: Excellent, stretching to 16 km <br>
+👁 Visibility: Excellent at 16 km <br>

-✨ Serene Night <br>
+✨ Clear and Calm Night <br>
-A beautiful, clear night unfolds, calm and peaceful.
-Perfect for stargazing or simply enjoying the quiet of the evening.
+A wonderfully clear and mild night, perfect for enjoying the quiet beauty of the evening.
+The air is still and fresh, offering a peaceful end to the day.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence